 Fascinated by the use of data analytics in social policy analysis, research, and evaluation?
 Penn’s School of Social Policy & Practice (SP2) has a program for you.
 The MSSP + data analytics certificate is a judicious blend of the technical and the theoretical, with a solid core of social policy & practice.

-The 12-course, 3-semester program begins with courses in policy, analytics, and computer science, before digging deeper into areas such as economics, community mapping, and urban spatial analytics.
+The 12-course, 3 to four semester program begins with courses in policy, analytics, and computer science, before digging deeper into areas such as economics, community mapping, and urban spatial analytics.
 There is a policy internship in data analytics and a big emphasis on real-world skills (e.g. programming, data visualization, etc.).
 Fellowships with outside partners (e.g. Children’s Hospital of Philadelphia) may also be available.

 The admissions criteria for this program are the same as the regular MSSP.
 Applicants are expected to have a bachelor’s degree and a GPA that reflects strong academic ability and good GRE or GMAT scores.
 The required application essay should explain your particular interest in data analytics.

 Lest you be confused by the title, UT’s program is a wide-ranging degree that explores the role of analytics and data in social science.
 You’ll be learning how to apply your technical skills in fields such as criminology, economics, geospatial information sciences, public policy, and sociology—certainly not just harvesting data from social media.